 : Today, NPR's Joseph Shapiro looks at cases in Georgia, Florida, Texas and Canada.
 And we should warn you that some of what you will hear in the next seven minutes is disturbing.

 JOSEPH SHAPIRO: Take the case of Melonie Ware.
 Her husband, Reggie, drives around Atlanta.
 He's pointing out some of the houses he once owned, but had to sell quickly to try to get his wife out of prison.

-Mr. WARE: When she got locked up, I started searching the Internet and going to different libraries and speaking to different doctors - about like a crash court in college, I guess, of trying to learn about medical science, the new science that was coming out, pediatric sickle-cell.
+M: When she got locked up, I started searching the Internet and going to different libraries and speaking to different doctors - about like a crash court in college, I guess, of trying to learn about medical science, the new science that was coming out, pediatrics, sickle cell.

 SHAPIRO: Thogmartin gives a tour of the open autopsy room with stainless steel sinks.

 D: You do the autopsy with the feet on that end, the head on this end.
 You weigh the organs as they come out, and you dissect the organs there on that board.

 SHAPIRO: In 2001, Thogmartin reviewed autopsies by his predecessor, who'd found two children died after being shaken to death.
 But Thogmartin found those two babies had died from natural causes.
 One father was then released from prison, and charges were dropped against the other.

 D: I've had a lot of cases where - of rare deaths: shark attacks, dog attacks, bee stings, lightning strikes.
 I've seen these many times.
 I am yet to have to diagnose shaken baby.
 Do I think you could shake a kid to death?
 Heck, yeah.
 I think you can.
 But I've never seen it.

 SHAPIRO: But Dr. Patrick Barnes, a pediatric radiologist, says new technology has changed our understanding.